petems/cant-heal-you-yell/README.txt

 However, Blizzard doesn't provide a way for an addon to tell whether you're moving because you wanted to, or because something knocked you back.
-Thus, if you're interrupted by a knockback ability, most likely Can't Heal You won't say anything about that to your target.
+Thus, if you're interrupted by a knockback ability, most likely Can't Heal You (Yell Version) won't say anything about that to your target.

 Lastly, sometimes WoW sends a message as soon as something happens that prevents you from casting, and sometimes it doesn't send one until you try to cast.
-Thus, it's possible that if you're silenced or the like, Can't Heal You may not say anything until and unless you try to cast a spell.
-On the flip side, the same thing can happen when you recover from something that prevents you from casting -- Can't Heal You might not tell people you can cast again until you successfully cast a spell.
+Thus, it's possible that if you're silenced or the like, Can't Heal You (Yell Version) may not say anything until and unless you try to cast a spell.
+On the flip side, the same thing can happen when you recover from something that prevents you from casting -- Can't Heal You (Yell Version) might not tell people you can cast again until you successfully cast a spell.

 Commands
 --------

-Can't Heal You has the following command-line commands:
+Can't Heal You (Yell Version) has the following command-line commands:

  /chy debug - Turns on debug mode.
 This will show you a lot of stuff
               you probably won't care about.
 Use the same command to